isaacruiz0/portfolio-website/README.md

 ## Description

-Here youc an see my personal and professional projects and the tools I used to build them.
+Here you can see my personal and professional projects and the tools I used to build them.

 ## Deployed Link